English

 However, the Colorado Department of Labor stated that it would “closely monitor whether a strike, especially if progress is lacking toward agreement on a collective bargaining agreement, may come to interfere with the preservation of the public peace, health, and safety enough to justify an order disallowing a strike and mandating arbitration.”

 In other words, the government reserves the right to ban the strike at any moment on the pretext of so-called “public interest,” much as the federal government banned a national rail strike in late 2022.
 To rally support in the working class and oppose collusion with the government by union bureaucrats, workers formed the Railroad Workers Rank-and-File Committee.
-They are currently fighting against yet another around of sellout contracts.
+They are currently fighting against yet another round of sellout contracts.

 RFTA employs 160 bus drivers and provides public transit routes in several mountain towns, including the resort town of Aspen, Colorado, one of the most expensive places in the United States.

 According to Realtor.com the median home price is listed at $3 million in Aspen while the cost of renting is well over $2,500 a month for a one-bedroom apartment.
-The area, long coveted by the ultra wealthy for its famous ski resorts, has been inundated with multi-million dollar luxury homes and a severe lack of affordable housing.
+The area, long coveted by the ultra wealthy for its famous ski resorts, has been inundated with multi-million-dollar luxury homes and a severe lack of affordable housing.

-Relying on company or government-sponsored housing, effectively living in a modern day version of a company town, is not uncommon in the expensive mountain towns around Aspen.
+Relying on company or government-sponsored housing, effectively living in a modern-day version of a company town, is not uncommon in the expensive mountain towns around Aspen.
 This housing is often much cheaper than on the private real estate market and can be the difference between affording expenses and destitution.

 Around 80 employees live in company housing, many of whom will be put out on the street on April 30, 2025 if management has its way.